Smooth Lasso Estimator for the Function-on-Function Linear Regression Model

-However, in Scenario II performance differences between the S-LASSO estimator and TRU or SMOOTH estimators become negligible as sample size increases.
+However, in Scenario II performance differences between the S-LASSO estimator and TRU, SMOOTH or PFFR estimators become negligible as sample size increases.
 The PCA and RIDGE estimators are always less efficient.
 The results are similar for Scenario III, where the performance of the S-LASSO estimator is comparable with that of the SMOOTH estimator.
-By comparing to the classical LASSO method, the behaviour of the S-LASSO estimator --- in terms of ISE\textsubscript{1} --- is not surprising.
+Except for the PFFR estimators that badly performs due the difficulties of the REML approach to select the appropriate smoothing parameters, by comparing to the classical LASSO method, the behaviour of the S-LASSO estimator --- in terms of ISE\textsubscript{1} --- is not surprising.
 Indeed, it is well known that LASSO method does nice variable selection, even if it tends to overshrink the estimators of the non-null coefficients \citep{fan2004nonconcave,james2009generalized}.
 By looking at the result for Scenario II and III, we surmise that this phenomenon arises in the FoF linear regression model as well.
 Finally, in Scenario IV, where $\beta$ is always different from zero, the S-LASSO estimator,performs comparably to the SMOOTH (i.e., the S-LASSO estimator with $\lambda_{L}=0$).
-In this case $\beta$ is not sparse and, thus, the functional LASSO penalty does not help.
+In this case $\beta$ is not sparse and, thus, the FLP does not help.

 Figure \ref{fig_PMSE} shows PMSE averages and corresponding standard errors for all the considered estimators.

 Since PMSE is strictly related to the ISE\textsubscript{0} and the ISE\textsubscript{1}, results are totally consistent with those of Figure \ref{fig_ISE0} and Figure \ref{fig_ISE1}.
 In particular, the S-LASSO estimator outperforms all the competitor ones in favorable scenarios (viz., Scenario I, II, and III), being the corresponding PMSE lower than that achieved by the other competing estimators.
 In these scenarios, although the performance of the S-LASSO estimator in terms of ISE\textsubscript{1} is not excellent, the clear superiority in terms of ISE\textsubscript{0} compensates and gives rise to smaller PMSE.
 Otherwise, for Scenario IV, where the coefficient function is not sparse, the performance of the S-LASSO estimator is very similar to that of the SMOOTH estimator, which is the best one in this case.
 This is encouraging, because, it proves that the performance of the S-LASSO estimator does not dramatically decline in less favourable scenarios.